saryninc-Chorus/imole-nexus-research/README.md

 All work is archived on the **Open Science Framework (OSF)** and linked here for full reproducibility and open access.

-## 📋 OSF Pre‑Registration
+## 📋 OSF Registration

-This research is pre‑registered on the Open Science Framework:
+This research is registered on the Open Science Framework:

 - **Registration DOI:** [https://doi.org/10.17605/OSF.IO/your-doi](https://doi.org/10.17605/OSF.IO/your-doi)
 - **Protocol:** Consciousness‑Resonance Coupling in Cs‑137 Decay